jessebenjamin1/svelte-seo-component/README.md

 You can set a default title, description, and image in the component itself.
 When using the component.
 It is recommended to always pass <code>title</code> and <code>description</code> as props to avoid duplicate titles and metadescriptions.
 These props will set title & description meta tags, as well as associated Open Graph & Twitter tags.

-**I recommend adding your default share image to the static folder in Sveltekit projects - that's why all of the image props include static in their path.**

 This component also accepts Open Graph- & Twitter-specific props that will override the generic <code>title</code> and <code>description</code> values if passed.

 The logic of the component assumes that the default value for <code>image</code> and <code>alt</code> are set for a global default sharing image.
+I recommend adding your default share image to the static folder in Sveltekit projects - that's why all of the image props include static in their path.

 Here's an example of a very standard instance of the component, assuming that all of the default values have been changed to be relevant to the project: